 For my return visit to Kinkakuji, I was lucky enough to meet up with Fiona!
-An artist from New York who was spending a few months traveling through Asia.
+An artist from New York who was spending a few months travelling through Asia.
 We have a mutual friend in common who lives near me in Dartmouth, and even though we’d never met before, I instantly liked her and was super glad we’d made the time to say hello.
-Her art style is kind of amazing.
-You should probably check out her Instagram @fiona.nyc.

 Although everyone calls it Kinkakuji, meaning ‘Golden Temple,’ the temple’s official name is Rokuonji, meaning ‘Deer Garden Temple.’

 The garden itself is a Japanese strolling garden.
 Something you need to know about Japanese gardens: these aren’t your grandmother’s petunias.
 Japanese gardens have a lush history that intertwines with religion, ruling dynasties, and a lot of aesthetics.
 I’m no expert, but I do know the garden at the Golden temple is a Kaiyu shiki teien, or promenade garden.
 Basically, it’s built for walking.
 Convenient, huh?

 Another cool kind of garden is a tea garden!
 Called Roji, meaning ‘dewy ground,’ this sect of Japanese garden encompasses the small green areas you usually pass through on your way into a tea house, or chashitsu.
 They’re meant to cultivate an air of simplicity and prepare your mind for tea ceremony.
 But, I digress.